robstave/angular2-training/session-one/page3.md

 The part with the  {{ }}  is what is called a template tag.
 Angular2 will use interpolation to evaluate the contents of the curly brackets.
 It will replace that name with the string value of the component property in the component.

-You can evaluate all kinds of things here, but for now..lets just stick to a property reference.
+You can evaluate all kinds of things here, but for now..lets just stick to the property references.

 Read more: